How to plan a Clinical Data Management setup for EDC

 • Define who should capture what data.

 • Be critical of what data to collect.
-Revise with healthcare professionals more than once.
+Review/revise with healthcare professionals more than once.

-Design a setup plan it will allow the entire process to run smoother and save time, money, and frustrations.
+Design a setup plan that will allow the entire process to run smoother and save time, money, and frustrations.

 This white paper is for both veterans and first-time users of data collection tools.
 Download your copy and get access to all the "ingredients" and the checklist to help you plan your setup.